↓ Skip to Main Content

 Chill Out, Jo-Cam

 The other day a friend of mine asked me what I have against the “mythologist” Joseph Campbell.
 Every time the guy’s name comes up, I swear; also, I love mythology.
-So what’s your problem, my friend asked.
-That’s a fair question. …
+So what’s your problem, my friend …

 Jesus Year: What Does It Mean for Christ to Live in Your Heart?